Art Hillebrand

-Arthur Ralph Thomas "Doc" Hillebrand (March 9, 1876 – December 14, 1941) was an American football and baseball player and coach.
-He played college football as a tackle for Princeton University.
-Hillebrand served as head football coach at the United States Naval Academy from 1901 to 1902 and at his alma mater, Princeton, from 1903 to 1905, compiling a career college football coaching record of 35–15–2.
-Hillebrand was also the head baseball coach at Navy and Princeton during the same years, tallying a career college baseball coaching mark of 65–31.
+Arthur Ralph Thomas "Doc" Hillebrand (March 9, 1876 – December 14, 1941) was an American college football and college baseball player and coach.
+He played football as a tackle for Princeton University.
+Hillebrand served as head football coach at the United States Naval Academy from 1901 to 1902 and at his alma mater, Princeton, from 1903 to 1905, compiling a career college football head coaching record of 35–15–2.
+Hillebrand was the head baseball coach at Navy during the same years.
 He was inducted into the College Football Hall of Fame as player in 1970.

 Coaching career

 Hillebrand was the ninth head football at the United States Naval Academy located in Annapolis, Maryland and he held that position for two seasons, from 1901 until 1902.
 His coaching record at Navy was 8–11–2.

+Family and death

+Hillebrand was the brother of Homer Hillebrand, who also played baseball at Princeton and professionally with the Pittsburgh Pirates of Major League Baseball ((MLB).
+Art was killed on December 14, 1941, in a fire that destroyed Homer's farm house in the northern part of Benton County, Oregon.
+Also killed in the fire were Homer's wife and younger son.